Buttigieg gets hit from right, left in East Palestine crisis

-Transportation Sec.
-Pete Buttigieg is facing his hardest test in the Biden administration yet with the response to the East Palestine train derailment.
+Transportation Secretary Pete Buttigieg is facing his hardest test in the Biden administration yet with the response to the East Palestine, Ohio, train derailment.

-Buttigieg has already had a tough 2023 dealing with airline meltdowns and problems with the FAA.
+Buttigieg has already had a tough 2023 dealing with airline meltdowns and problems with the Federal Aviation Administration.

 Now he’s the political figure under the most intense criticism over the train derailment.